 “There were several beautiful hats, but Laura knew at once which one she wanted.
 It was a fine, cream-colored straw with a narrow brim, rolled narrower at the sides.”

 A sturdy straw hat was an essential accessory to have on the prairie that could be as pretty as it was practical.
-With just a few supplies, including the great new Little House on the Prairie® fabric line from Andover Fabrics, and a little bit of extra time, anyone can add some fun to their functional straw hat!
+With just a few supplies and a little bit of extra time, anyone can add some fun to their functional straw hat!

 Materials needed to add embellishments to a straw hat: